ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 ## Goals of FINOS CCC

-Base on the Common Cloud Controls GitHub repo the project aims to fulfil following goals,
+Based on the Common Cloud Controls GitHub repo the project aims to fulfil following goals:

 * Defining Best Practices Around Cloud Security
 * One Target For CSPs To Conform To